RAKruse/DiabetesHealthTracker/README.md

 When you are done, enter 5 on the main menu.
 Your file is now saved, and the program will exit.

 This is very much a work in progress.
-The final result will use a GUI instead of a CLI.